cloudmesh-community/book/chapters/prg/python/numpy/numpy.md

 with float64 which can express any value from +/- 1.80e+308.
 So why wouldn't we just always use float64s?
 Though they allow us to be more expressive in terms of numbers, they also consume more memory.
-If we were working with a 12 megapixel image, for example, storing that image using uint8 values would require 3000 * 4000 * 8 = 96 million bits, or 91.55 MB of memory.
+If we were working with a 12-megapixel image, for example, storing that image using uint8 values would require 3000 * 4000 * 8 = 96 million bits, or 91.55 MB of memory.
 If we were to store the same image utilizing float64, our image would consume 8 times as much memory: 768 million bits or 732.42 MB.
-It's important use the right datatype for the job to avoid consuming unneccessary resources or slowing down processing.
+It is important to use the right data type for the job to avoid consuming unnecessary resources or slowing down processing.

-Finally, while NumPy will conveniently convert between datatypes, one must be aware of overflows when using smaller datatypes.
+Finally, while NumPy will conveniently convert between datatypes, one must be aware of overflows when using smaller data types.
 For example:

     a = np.array([6], dtype=np.uint8)